codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/add-kubernetes-cluster.md

 ---

 Codefresh offers its own Kubernetes dashboard that allows you to inspect the services and namespaces in your cluster.
-To active this dashboard you need to connect your cluster to your Codefresh account first.
+To activate this dashboard you need to connect your cluster to your Codefresh account first.

 Start by going into your Account Configuration, by clicking on *Account Settings* on the left sidebar.
 On the first section called *Integrations* click the *Configure* button next to *Kubernetes*.